SprocketTools/SprocketBot/README.md

 	"endTimeStamp": 2235845200                              << use https://r.3v.fi/discord-timestamps/ to get the timestamp number
 }
 ```
+Use the `-registerContest` command to register a contest, attaching the appropriate .json file while doing so.
+Sprocket Bot will create a thread to log entries to.

 The second one, `contestCategoryTemplate.json` is used to establish a category for a contest:
 ```